 Brain changes associated with Alzheimer's disease lead to growing trouble with:

-People with Alzheimer's may:
+People with Alzheimer's disease may:

-- Repeat statements and questions over and over, not realizing that they've asked the question before
+- Repeat statements and questions over and over.

-- Forget conversations, appointments or events, and not remember them later
+- Forget conversations, appointments or events.

-- Get lost in familiar places
+- Get lost in places they used to know well.

-- Eventually forget the names of family members and everyday objects
+- Eventually forget the names of family members and everyday objects.

-- Have trouble finding the right words to identify objects, express thoughts or take part in conversations
+- Have trouble finding the right words for objects, expressing thoughts or taking part in conversations.

 Thinking and reasoning